carloscinelli/sensemakr/vignettes/sensemakr.md

 ## 1 directlyharmed 0.09731582 0.02325654 783
 ```

 More interestingly, `benchmarks` contain sensitivity parameters associated with each benchmark.
-A vareity of parameter types are given for each benchmark, each stored in a separate matrix
+A variety of parameter types are given for each benchmark, each stored in a separate matrix

 ```r